Ofsted’s renewed approach to education inspections (England)

 Safeguarding will be graded as ‘met’ overall if all the individual safeguarding standards are ‘met’ and none of the ‘not met’ standards apply.

 During the inspection, inspectors may identify minor improvements that the setting needs to make to its safeguarding practices, such as correcting small administrative errors in paperwork or updating policies.
-If these do not have a direct impact on children’s safety and/or well-being, and leaders can make these minor improvements easily before the end of the on-site inspection, inspector will give leaders every chance to do so by discussing this constructively with them.
+If these do not have a direct impact on children’s safety and/or well-being, and leaders can make these minor improvements easily before the end of the on-site inspection, the inspector will give leaders every chance to do so by discussing this constructively with them.

 Sometimes, leaders cannot finish making the required minor improvements before the end of the on-site inspection.
 When this is the case, inspectors can still grade safeguarding as ‘met’ if they have taken the necessary steps to resolve the issues, for example where training has been booked, but will not take place for a number of weeks.